sargismarkosyan/MobileMenu/README.md

 * `menu: false` menu block, it can be used if you want attach block to an existing menu object
 * `menuOpenIcon: false` menu opener element html code
 * `menuOpenObject: false` element witch mast be clicked for menu opening, if this parameter is set no need for menuOpenIcon
-* `body: ''` menu inner html, by defoult it will get content of selector element
+* `body: ''` menu inner html, by default it will get content of selector element
-* `onInit: false` callback after menu is initaliazed
+* `onInit: false` callback after menu is initialized
 * `onOpen: false` callback after menu opening
 * `onClose: false` callback after menu closing
-* `onUlInit: false` plagin recuresvly cheak each ul inside block and do some modifications for it, you can add callback for do some changes
+* `onUlInit: false` plugin recursively check each ul inside block and do some modifications for it, you can add callback for do some changes
-* `theme: 'mobilemenu-theme'` this class will be attached in menu block and by defoult menuOpenIcon item
+* `theme: 'mobilemenu-theme'` this class will be attached in menu block and by default menuOpenIcon item

 ```javascript
 var menu = $('.menu').mobilemenu({